fewagency/boilerplate-pattern-library/README.md

   (This goes in the *Exclude certain paths from being uploaded* section in Deploybot)

 ### When the build fails...

+If `npm` fails with certificate errors, try (temporarily) adding `npm config set strict-ssl false` before `npm install`.

-If the dependencies are successfully installed, but the build fails for some reason, try running or temporarily adding `rm -rf node_modules` at the beginning of the dependency install script to start from scratch!
+If the dependencies are successfully installed, but `gulp` fails for some reason, try running or temporarily adding `rm -rf node_modules` at the beginning of the dependency install script to start from scratch!

 ## Pattern library
-The pattern/component library is built using [`macropiche`](https://github.com/fewagency/macropiche) and can be found in the browser at `/pattern-library/` under the `public` folder.
+The pattern/component library is built using [`macropiche`](https://github.com/fewagency/macropiche) and can be browsed at `/pattern-library/` under the `public` folder.

 ## Installing a CMS or framework on top of this boilerplate